Ramin Karimloo: 2011–2013: The Phantom of the Opera at the Royal Albert Hall and return to Les Misérables

+2014–2020: Broadway debut, Anastasia, and career outside the United Kingdom

-Karimloo then played Jean Valjean in the Canadian production of the newly staged Les Misérables, which opened in September 2013.
-He returned to the role in the 2014 Broadway revival of "Les Misérables", making his Broadway debut, and was nominated for the Tony Award for Best Actor in a Musical.
+He returned to the role of Valjean in the 2014 Broadway revival of Les Misérables, making his Broadway debut, and was nominated for the Tony Award for Best Actor in a Musical.
 He concluded his run on August 30, 2015, and was replaced by Alfie Boe, who portrayed Valjean in the 25th Anniversary concert.

+On 16 February 2015, he played Tom Watson in Parade at Lincoln Center opposite Jeremy Jordan, Joshua Henry, Laura Benanti, and Davis Gaines.

-On May 29, 2015, it was announced that Karimloo would be leading the musical Prince of Broadway that features songs from all of Harold Prince's famous musicals in Japan.
+On May 29, 2015, it was announced that Karimloo would be leading the musical Prince of Broadway which features songs from all of Harold Prince's famous musicals in Japan.
 Rehearsals began in September in New York.

 On September 25, 2015, he played the role of Barry Hamidi in the sixth-season premiere episode of the CBS police procedural drama Blue Bloods.

 In February 2016, Karimloo reunited with Boggess for the Manhattan Concert Productions' staging of The Secret Garden.
 Also starring opposite Cheyenne Jackson and Sydney Lucas.

 In April of the same year, he played Ché in the Vancouver Opera's production of Evita, with John Cudia as Juan Peron.
 His run lasted until May 8, 2016.

 From September 30 until December 3, he starred as Tom in Murder Ballad at the Arts Theatre in London.

-On September 22, 2016, it was announced Karimloo would return to Broadway in the stage musical adaptation of the film Anastasia as General Gleb Vaganov.
-The show began previews March 23, 2017 and opened April 24, 2017 at Broadway's Broadhurst Theatre.
+On September 22, 2016, it was announced that Karimloo would return to Broadway in the stage musical adaptation of the film Anastasia as General Gleb Vaganov.
+The show began previews on March 23, 2017 and opened April 24, 2017 at Broadway's Broadhurst Theatre.
 His final performance in Anastasia was on December 3, 2017.